 41. Due to the wide use of tiles for wall and floor designs in Portugal, it is known by many as the ‘country of tiles’.
 They even have a National Tile Museum in Lisbon where you can learn about the history of tiles and their evolution over time in the country.

-43. Another interesting fun fact about Portugal for adventure seekers is that they have an amazing surfing facility at Praia do Norte in Nazaré.
+43. One of the facts for adventure seekers is that Portugal has an amazing surfing facility at Praia do Norte in Nazaré.
 This coastline is known to have the biggest surf wave of 23.77 meters, which is 78 feet above the ground.
+As it borders the Atlantic ocean, Portugal is home to some of the world's top surf spots.

-45. The most dreadful earthquake in the country occurred in the capital city of Lisbon.
-It had a magnitude of 9.0 and resulted in tsunamis and fires around the city.
+45. The most dreadful earthquake in the country occurred in the capital city of Lisbon on All Saints Day in 1755.
+Lisbon was struck by a quake with a magnitude of 9.0 followed by a tsunami and fires around the city.
+Buildings were destroyed.
+The disaster was one of the most powerful earthquakes in European history.

 46. On a much lighter note: Portugal has made it illegal to urinate in the ocean.
 It's just one of those weird laws in Portugal.